SimonSapin/exyr.org/exyr/pages/2011/inotify-run.markdown

 Ta-da!
 Your browser reloads the current page as soon as you hit *Save* in your text editor.
 Unfortunately though, Firefox doesn’t seem to respond to xdotool.

+**Update 2012-07-19**: one day the command above just stopped working for me.
+It turns out it only sends F5 to the *first* window that matches the search.
+Sometimes that happens to be one the reloads on F5, sometimes not.
+The new command below fixes this: `--window %@` sends the key to all matching windows.

+    xdotool search --name Chromium key --window %@ F5

 How it works
 ------------